 In addition, the Investment Manager is entitled to a performance fee calculated at the end of each month, monthly in arrears and paid at the end of each half year period ending 30 June and 31 December.
 The performance fee is calculated as 20% (inclusive of GST net of RITC) of the Fund's out-performance subject to a 5% hurdle rate and a high-watermark.
-At 30 June 2021, a performance fee of \$1,816,206 (inclusive of GST net of RITC) (30 June 2020: nil) was recorded in the Fund.
+At 30 June 2023, there was no performance fee (30 June 2022: \$2,412,354) was recorded in the Fund.